 This recipe for my raw Mango Cheesecake slices is one of my favourite desserts, ever.
-Honestly it’s a complete dream, and i’ve never known anyone to dislike it.
-The base is inspired by my raw brownies from my chocolate ebook (it’s free, when you subscribe!).
-This amazing dense nutty and rich chocolate base would be amazing on its own, but no, i’ve gone and made this recipe even more incredible by adding a dreamy mango cheesecake topping!
+Honestly, it’s a complete dream, and I’ve never known anyone to dislike it.
+The base is inspired by my raw brownies from my chocolate ebook (it’s free when you subscribe!).
+This amazing dense nutty and rich chocolate base would be amazing on its own, but no, I’ve gone and made this recipe even more incredible by adding a dreamy mango cheesecake topping!
 And guess what… It’s healthy!
-My friends are always so shocked when i tell them it’s so good for them.
-The base is made from almonds, pecans, medjool dates and raw cacao powder.
-The nuts are a wonderful source of healthy fats and plant based protein, with 1 cup equating to around the same amount of protein as a steak, but minus all that acidic saturated fat!
-Then, we’ve got the medjool dates that as well as being a great source of fibre are a wonderful natural sweetener.
-My favourite ingredient, and what brings this fudge chocolate flavour to life is the raw cacao powder.
+My friends are always so shocked when I tell them it’s so good for them.
+The base is made from almonds, pecans, Medjool dates and raw cacao powder.
+The nuts are a wonderful source of healthy fats and plant-based protein, with 1 cup equating to around the same amount of protein as a steak, but minus all that acidic saturated fat!
+Then, we’ve got the Medjool dates that as well as being a great source of fibre are a wonderful natural sweetener.
+My favourite ingredient, and what brings this fudgy chocolate flavour to life is the raw cacao powder.
 Raw cacao powder is the raw form of cocoa powder, it’s raw and therefore completely unprocessed and natural.
 This means you can benefit from all its wealth of goodness, and boy does it have lots.
 Raw cacao is one of the richest sources of antioxidants, containing even more than berries.
-It also helps the release of seretonin, which is the happy hormone.
-So not only will this dessert be delicious but immune boosting and happy making too!
+It also helps the release of serotonin, which is the happy hormone.
+So not only will this dessert be delicious but immune-boosting and happy-making too!

 1 cup almonds

 1 tsp water